 Are There Cheaper Alternatives to Le Creuset?

-After some searching, I found that these seem to be the best cheaper alternatives to the Le Creuset dutch oven:
+Here’s a list of the best cheaper alternatives to the Le Creuset dutch oven:

 Here is a quick comparison chart of the options: